The Bio-Emotive Framework: An Escape from the Hell of Unprocessed Emotions

 Soryu asked Doug to work with me, to see if using the Bio-Emotive Framework might help me calm down and process my emotions.

 Doug and I went into a private room, where I literally laid down on a couch while Doug talked to me.
 I remember everything in my body felt terrible, everything hurt and it seemed like I was dying, like the world was ending, like I was suddenly in hell.
-Doug asked me what was happening, and what I was feeling, and led me through the technique for processing with the Bio-Emotive Framework, the NEDERA Process.
+Doug asked me what was happening, and what I was feeling, and led me through the technique for processing emotions with the Bio-Emotive Framework, the NEDERA Process.

 I don’t remember the conversation very well, as I was very disassociated and not thinking or feeling clearly, except for parts of it that were quite personal.
 However, I can tell you that as we went through the NEDERA Process, something changed in my body.
 I remember this very clearly.
 It was as if my left leg and right arm were lifted out of hell and into the normal world I was used to living in.
 My right leg and left arm and torso and head were all still in the hell of emotional activation and anxiety I’d found my way into, but part of me was out.
 There was relief and freedom in that, and a sense that I might not always be trapped in hell.